-Girls Thrive at King Co-Ed Private School
+Girls Thrive at King School

 “How can boys and girls learn how to interact as equals in the workplace if they have no experience interacting as equals in school?” - Diana F. Halpern, PhD, former President of the American Psychological Association (Source)

-Why Choose a Co-ed School for Your Daughter?
+Why Choose a Coed School for Your Daughter?

-- Co-ed learning can enhance academic learning: Learning with girls and boys exposes girls to different ways of thinking and varied experiences.
-In a co-ed environment, the skills girls learn in sharing, listening, and respecting multiple perspectives, enables them to debate, create, and become fearless learners and leaders.
+- Coed learning can enhance academic learning: Learning with girls and boys exposes girls to different ways of thinking and varied experiences.
+In a coed environment, the skills girls learn in sharing, listening, and respecting multiple perspectives, enables them to debate, create, and become fearless learners and leaders.

-- Co-ed environment teaches vital life skills: Learning with girls and boys teaches girls to feel comfortable with diversity, and promotes socialization and communication skills.
-Girls learn to interact as equals and to master the vital life skills needed to succeed in school and in the co-ed workforce.
+- Coed environment teaches vital life skills: Learning with girls and boys teaches girls to feel comfortable with diversity, and promotes socialization and communication skills.
+Girls learn to interact as equals and to master the vital life skills needed to succeed in school and in the coed workforce.

-- Co-ed learning challenges gender stereotypes: In a co-ed environment, students interact with one another and with adult role models in multiple roles.
+- Coed learning challenges gender stereotypes: In a coed environment, students interact with one another and with adult role models in multiple roles.
 As girls pursue their passions and strive to grow and compete as scientists, leaders, mathematicians, athletes, musicians, technologists, historians, and writers, girls of all ages can gain a more sophisticated and more flexible understanding of the broad, challenging roles that they can achieve.

 How Do Girls Thrive at King School?

-Girls gain the skills and self-confidence to explore their sense of self and their place in the world because, at King, girls are valued members of a community that understands girls as individuals, fosters a growth mindset, challenges girls to pursue new opportunities, and celebrates girls’ accomplishments.
+Girls at King School actively engage in their learning by leading projects, collaborating with teachers and classmates, and taking pride in achieving their goals.
+Girls gain the skills and self-confidence to explore their sense of self and their place in the world because they feel valued as part of a community that understands girls as individuals, fosters a growth mindset, challenges girls to pursue new opportunities, and celebrates girls’ accomplishments.

 - Athletics: Girls proudly represent their teams and King School in a competitive athletics program designed as an essential component of each girl’s overall educational experience.
-Girls compete on a variety of high school Varsity and JV as well as Middle School teams.
+Girls compete on a variety of high school Varsity and JV as well as middle school teams.
 Elementary school girls learn about team sports through a fun and challenging physical education program.
 As scholar-athletes and as leaders on the Captain’s Council, King girls embody the positive attributes of teamwork, sportsmanship, respect, and self-discipline.

 - Extracurriculars: Girls at King serve as leaders and active participants in a wide range of extracurricular activities in all divisions, including: Math Olympiad; Lego robotics; chess; Math Team; Math Teacher Assistants Club; Model UN; Girls Advancing in STEM; Robotics Club; Investment Club; Debate Team; Student Council; King Ambassadors; theater, music, and art performances; Yearbook Club; Photography Club; and numerous student-led service clubs and activities addressing causes ranging from homelessness and hunger to literacy and the environment.

-- College Preparation: Each student works with an experienced college counselor throughout a 4-year developmental, student-centered program to discover the most competitive fit.
+- College Preparation: Each student works with an experienced college counselor throughout a four-year developmental, student-centered program to discover the most competitive fit.
 Students are empowered to reflect on their passions, capabilities, and ambitions as they are guided by a college counselor to select their academic and activity program, create a standardized testing strategy, identify their college list, complete their applications, and make a thoughtful final decision.
 King alumnae attend some of the top colleges and universities in the country.